santerijps/eventful-wss/README.md

-# eventful-ws
+# eventful-wss
-An event-driven web socket library for Node, `eventful-ws` is an easy way to setup websockets in your front-end and back-end applications.
+An event-driven WebSocket library for Node, `eventful-ws` is an easy way to setup websockets in your front-end and back-end applications.

 ## Building a simple chat server with Next.js
 In your Node server application, call the `addEventfulWebSocketHandlers` function to register WebSocket end points.
 In the code below we are registering the `/chat` URL path with out imported `ChatServer`.